-Below are a few of many surprising things that particularly resonated with me about life in Cuba:
+Below are a few of many surprising things that particularly resonated with me about everyday life in Cuba.

 A mí no me gusta la política pero yo le gusto a ella.

 Some Cubans are revolutionists, they strongly support the Castro administration.
-Many are what the Castros call anti-revolutionaries, they oppose Cuba’s one and only party.
-While others, especially the young, claim a strong dislike and apathy for politics, but I think most of these Cubans are either scared of talking or feel hopeless.
+While others are what the Castros call anti-revolutionaries, they oppose Cuba’s one and only party.
+But a growing number of Cubans, especially of the younger generation, claim a strong dislike and apathy for politics; maybe they’re just like many politically apathetic Americans or maybe some are scared of talking and/or feel hopeless.

-The overwhelming circular arguments about the effects of the Castro administration made my head spin.
+The overwhelming circular arguments about the effects of the Castro administration can make anyone’s head spin.
 The two radical sides usually point their fingers at either the Cuban government or the U.S. government.
 If you really sit down and listen objectively, you will find there are excellent points made by both sides.